There are some important things you need to consider before you hire someone to waterproof your basement.

 is to take a moment to educate yourself.

 Analysis of your particular situation is the initial step we take to determine the source of water entry and its solution.
-Notice the illustration to the right that explains the many ways in which water can enter your dwelling.
+Notice the illustration above that explains the many ways in which water can enter your dwelling.
 Water can enter at the window well, through cracks in the foundation or floor, tie rod and pipe penetration, over the top of the foundation, up from the sump pump well and floor drains, from hydrostatic pressure pushing against porous concrete, also through the seam (cove joint) where the floor and wall meet.

 Discovering a water source entry point can help to eliminate the moisture in your basement area.
 For example we see many buildings where water from a downspout or gutter is dumped on the ground right beside the building so that it migrates down the side of the building entering through cracks in the foundation wall and/or collecting at or under the foundation.
 Some problems like these are solved by first identifying the water source because it may have a lot to do with properly treating the water problem.